Think you know worms? Get the facts about intestinal worms in your dog or cat.

 Fact: Worm infestations in your pet can threaten the health of you and your family.

-• Children are most at risk of getting worms from the cat or dog, as they’re often in closest contact with family pets.
+- Children are most at risk of getting worms from a cat or dog, as they’re often in closest contact with family pets, and often forget to wash their hands after playing with them.
 They also tend to spend a lot of time outside and can pick up worm eggs from contaminated soil.

-1. Make sure everyone washes their hands after play and before eating.
+- Make sure everyone washes their hands after touching their pet and before eating.

-4. Treat all pets regularly with an intestinal wormer.
+- Treat all pets regularly with an intestinal dewormer.

 Myth: Heartworms are rarely fatal in dogs.